Engin-Boot/pong-stage-GaganPunjabi/Stage0/play.md

   When - Scorecard reaches 10 of any of  the player

-  Then - The player whose score is 10 is declared as the winner.
+  Then - The player whose score is 10 is declared as the winner and level is incremented.
+  AND Player 2 level is decremented.

+### Scenario: Players exits the game in middle of the game

+  Given - Players are playing the game

+  When - A player exits the game

+  Then - The second player is declared as winner and level is incremented.
+  AND Player 2 level is decremented.